Battle of Villers-Bocage: Point 213

 Major Werncke of the Panzer-Lehr Division conducted a reconnaissance of Point 213 later in the morning and reconnoitring on foot, discovered a column of unoccupied Cromwell tanks.
-The tank crews were studying a map with an officer at the front of the column and Werncke drove one off before the British could react.
+The tank crews were studying a map with an officer at the front of the column, and Werncke drove one off before the British could react.
 At the east end of Villers-Bocage, he found a scene of "burning tanks and Bren-gun carriers and dead Tommies" and drove back to the Panzer-Lehr headquarters at Château d'Orbois.
 After the ambush on Point 213, A Squadron, 4th CLY had nine tanks operational, including two Fireflies and a Cromwell OP tank, although some were short of crew.
 There was one rifle section and an equal number of officers.
 It was decided to hold the position on the ridge until reinforcements arrived and an all round defence was organised.
 At around 10:00, support and reconnaissance troops of the 4th Company, 101st SS Heavy Panzer Battalion arrived and began to collect prisoners between the ridge and the town.
-Some of the British escaped and about 30 got back to British lines.
+Some of the British escaped, and about thirty got back to the British lines.

 The 1/7th Queen's took up defensive positions in Villers-Bocage and captured an advance party of three men from the 2nd Panzer Division.
-A relief force was prepared to rescue the troops on the ridge but this was rejected by Cranley.
+A relief force was prepared to rescue the troops on the ridge, but this plan was rejected by Cranley.
 At about 10:30, Cranley reported that the position on Point 213 was becoming untenable and withdrawal was impossible.
-A break-out attempt was planned and two hours later, a Cromwell crew tried to get back to Villers-Bocage by a roundabout route and were knocked out by German tank fire.
-The Germans shelled the trees along the road, spraying shell and wood splinters and after five minutes the troops on the ridge surrendered.
-The British tried to burn their tanks but German soldiers arrived quickly and took thirty of the CLY prisoner, along with some riflemen and troops of the Royal Horse Artillery.
-A few men escaped; Captain Christopher Milner of the Rifle Brigade, spent the rest of the day on the run and crossed back into British lines after dark.
+A break-out attempt was planned, and two hours later a Cromwell crew tried to get back to Villers-Bocage by a roundabout route but was knocked out by German tank fire.
+The Germans shelled the trees along the road, spraying shell and wood splinters, and after five minutes the troops on the ridge surrendered.
+The British tried to burn their tanks, but German soldiers arrived quickly and took thirty of the CLY prisoner, along with some riflemen and troops of the Royal Horse Artillery.
+A few men escaped; Captain Christopher Milner of the Rifle Brigade spent the rest of the day on the run and crossed back into the British lines after dark.